ssmall41/FF5-Coalition/README.md

 So how does the code calculate the embeddings?
 That takes into consideration the jobs in the party, and the order in which they are assigned.
 Right now, the code takes into account the following:

-* jobs in the party and how many (important for runs allowing Duplicates),
+* jobs in the party and how many (important for runs allowing Duplicates), with special consideration to "broken" jobs (Black Mage, Summoner, and Chemist),
 * the number of each style of job available in the party after each crystal (style means Heavy, Clothes, Mage, or Misc, with Misc being Mime and Freelancer), and
 * the weapon types that the party can use after each crystal whether an available job can use a shield at each crystal.

-* For Meteor runs, it’s possible that no jobs are available after a crystal and the party must consist of only Freelancers.
+For Meteor runs, it’s possible that no jobs are available after a crystal and the party must consist of only Freelancers.
 Coalition takes this into account.

 ## FAQs